 Many water filters and purifiers are able to remove bacteria, protozoa, and sometimes even viruses, but they won’t necessarily change the taste of the water.
 This isn’t a huge issue when you’re drinking straight from cold mountain streams, but it definitely can be as the quality of your water source deteriorates.
 If you’re using chemicals to purify your water or drinking from questionable sources—perhaps water with floating leaves or plants growing underneath the surface—taste can come into play in a big way.
 Remember, this doesn’t mean your water isn’t safe to drink—you’ve filtered or purified it—but you can always add an electrolyte-enhanced drink mix like Nuun Sport hydration tablets to make it more palatable (or in the case of Potable Aqua, use the accompanying neutralizing tablets).

 Another way to combat foul-tasting water is to use a carbon filter.
 Used in the popular Brita kitchen filters, carbon removes chlorine, organic compounds, and other bad odor and taste-inducing materials.
-Not all portable backcountry filters use carbon, but many on our list do including the MSR MiniWorks and Grayl GeoPress.
+Not all portable backcountry filters use carbon, but many on our list do, including the MSR MiniWorks and Grayl GeoPress.
 Additionally, some models offer carbon filters as add-ons: The Platypus GravityWorks, for example, sells a carbon element separately that can be added to the existing filter.
 It’s important to note that carbon becomes ineffective before the filter (after approximately 6 months or 200L), so if this is a feature you want to maintain, choose a filter that allows you to purchase the carbon element separately from the complete cartridge.

 Emergency Backups

 Last but not least, we should mention that just about every water filter and purifier can malfunction, which may leave you without clean water in the backcountry.
 In this scenario, you can boil your drinking water provided you have a backpacking stove and extra fuel, but this a time and labor-intensive method.
 For this reason, we think it’s a good idea to carry a lightweight chemical treatment or basic LifeStraw as an emergency backup.
-The LifeStraw weighs only 2 ounces and costs $20, and Aquamira drops are just $15 for enough solution to treat 30 gallons of water (and a mere 3 extra ounce in your backpack).
+The LifeStraw weighs only 2 ounces and costs $20, and Aquamira drops are just $15 for enough solution to treat 30 gallons of water (and a mere 3 extra ounces in your backpack).
 Getting sick in the backcountry can be a serious medical concern, so we think having a backup is a smart way to go.

 Back to Our Top Water Filter Picks Back to Our Water Filter Comparison Table